BenJ3D/ChiaFarmAlert/README.md

 The script will also run in the background and update the information every 10 minutes.
 If there are changes in the number of plots or wallet balance, an email will be sent to the recipient email address.

-UPDATE 2023-03-25
-- Now is cross-plateform Windows-Linux(only tested on Ubuntu)
-- Add parameters for change smtp and port for use any email address

-Made with the help of chatGPT to iterate quickly !

 ![image](https://user-images.githubusercontent.com/49345674/220518241-df778eb5-147d-4e5f-9987-6be632fe4d9c.png) ![image](https://user-images.githubusercontent.com/49345674/220518418-7282bfd5-86a2-42af-a778-56d9e01eeccb.png)

+<h2>UPDATE 2023-03-25</h2>
+-Now is cross-plateform Windows-Linux(tested only on Ubuntu)

+-Added parameters to change SMTP server and port for using any email address.

-<h2>UPDATE (February 24, 2023):</h2>
+<h2>UPDATE 2023-02-24:</h2>
 -Adding a parameter to set the delay between two updates

 -Adding a parameter to define how often to send a report